-To address any other datapoint that you may be collecting due to additional custom configuration, you would need to implement a mechanism to not collect those parameters for users that have opted out.
+Consent Mode can help address the collection of the device ID (client ID in GA4), which is always collected and associated with the user’s device.
+To address any other datapoints that you may be collecting due to additional custom configurations, you would need to implement a mechanism to not collect those parameters for users that have opted out.
 An example of a common data point where this would apply that many organizations collect is User ID.

-3. Stop Google Analytics from the “sale” of personal information for users that opt-out
+3. Stop Google Analytics from the “sale” or “sharing” of personal information at the user level for users that opt out.

 CCPA defines the sale of personal information as “selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to another business or a third party for monetary or other valuable consideration.”